Used cars may be a good option for those who want to save a little money so they can get ahead financially.

 Bottom line

-A used car is a good option if you’re trying to keep more money in your wallet.
+A used car is a good option if you’re trying to keep more money in the bank.
 Just make sure to choose something reliable.